ShipBit/wingman-ai/README.md

 To exit Wingman AI, simply press `CTRL+C` in the console or close the console window. -->

-## Who are these wingmen?
+## Who are these Wingmen?

-Our default wingmen serve as examples and starting points for your own wingmen, and you can easily reconfigure them in the `config.yaml` file.
-You can also add your own wingmen to this config file.
+Our default Wingmen serve as examples and starting points for your own Wingmen, and you can easily reconfigure them in the `config.yaml` file.
+You can also add your own Wingmen to this config file.

 ### board-computer & atc

-Our first two wingmen are based on OpenAI's APIs.
+Our first two Wingmen are based on OpenAI's APIs.
 The basic process is as follows:

 - Your speech is transcribed by the **Whisper API**.
 - The transcript is then sent as text to the **GPT-4 Turbo API**, which responds with a text.